openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/sessions.md

 The existence of any Authentication Query on an API Session represents a partial authentication state.
 API Sessions in this state will have reduced access to their target API.
-The data structure for Authentication Queries is defined in the Client and Management Open API 2.0 specifications under the label `authQueryDetail`.
+The data structure for Authentication Queries is defined in the client and management Open API 2.0 specifications under the label `authQueryDetail`.

 #### Associated Data & Removal